 From this course, you’ll gain the knowledge you need to design and implement a successful 360 feedback initiative.
 Our goal is to give you the confidence that you can do this.

 - How to read and interpret 360 feedback from our research-based, validated, client-tested, and industry-leading instruments, the Benchmarks® 360 assessments, and the Skillscope® leadership skills assessment.

 - How to facilitate a 360 feedback session using a facilitation model that has been proven effective.

-- How to successfully implement an organizational 360 feedback process, based on 40 years of knowledge and work with clients from all over the world.
+- How to successfully implement an organizational 360 feedback process, based on over 50 years of knowledge and work with clients from all over the world.

 - How to link report data to an action plan that allows for targeted behavior changes.

 We know you need to be wise about how you spend your training and development dollars, which is why a well-chosen, well-implemented, organizational 360 feedback initiative is one of the most powerful and cost-effective strategies for developing your leaders.